 The marquee team of the sport with history and glamour galore.
 However has struggled to keep pace with Mercedes in recent years and suffered their worst result in 40 years after a dismal 2020 campaign.
 They are confident of some improvement in 2021.

 Red BullMilton Keynes1997Honda

 Boast arguably the best driver on the grid in Max Verstappen, and an absolute technical genius in Adrian Newey.
-Straight-line speed has always hurt them in recent years however when compared to Mercedes and Ferrari at the front of the grid.
+Straight-line speed has always hurt them in recent years however when compared to Mercedes at the front of the grid.